iechor/docs/content/compose/compose-file/05-services.md

 Compose creates containers with canonical labels:

-- `com.docker.compose.project` set on all resources created by Compose to the user project name
+- `com.iechor.compose.project` set on all resources created by Compose to the user project name
-- `com.docker.compose.service` set on service containers with service name as defined in the Compose file
+- `com.iechor.compose.service` set on service containers with service name as defined in the Compose file

-The `com.docker.compose` label prefix is reserved.
+The `com.iechor.compose` label prefix is reserved.
 Specifying labels with this prefix in the Compose file results in a runtime error.

 ## links